Travel.State.Gov > Intercountry Adoption > Country Information > Honduras Intercountry Adoption Information

 Tel: (504) 2239-7900

-NOTE: Honduras also has consulates in Atlanta, Boston, Chicago, Houston, Jacksonville, Los Angeles, Miami, New Orleans, Phoenix, San Francisco, San Juan, and Tampa.
+Honduras also operates consulates in: Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York, Phoenix, and San Francisco.

 U.S. Citizenship and Immigration Services (USCIS)

 For questions about filing a Form I-800A application or a Form I-800 petition with the USCIS National Benefits Center (NBC):

 Tel: 1-877-424-8374 (toll free); 1-913-275-5480 (local); Fax: 1-913-214-5808

 USCIS Contact Center

 You are about to leave travel.state.gov for an external website that is not maintained by the U.S. Department of State.

 Links to external websites are provided as a convenience and should not be construed as an endorsement by the U.S. Department of State of the views or products contained therein.
 If you wish to remain on travel.state.gov, click the "cancel" message.